 For the M.Res.
-Degree Magistri in Arte Vestigandi For the M.Math.
+Degree Magistri in Arte Vestigandi Magistri in Architectura>3 (For the M.Arch.
+Degree For the M.Math.
 Degree Magistri in Mathematica For the M.A.St.
-Degree Magistri in Studio Ampliore

-For the M.Mus.
+Degree Magistri in Studio Ampliore For the M.Mus.
 Degree Magistri in Musica

+For the M.C.L.
+Degree Magistri in Jure Negotiationis Societatum